Design Patterns in Java: An Easy Learning

 Structural Patterns

-• They aid in the organization and management of object interactions in software systems, resulting in increased flexibility, reusability, and maintainability.
+• They aid in organizing and managing object interactions in software systems, resulting in increased flexibility, reusability, and maintainability.

 There are seven types of Structural design patterns.